csc-training/elements-of-hpc/supercomputer/cloud_vs_traditional.md

 installing and maintaining operating systems and software.

 Cloud computing can be used also for some HPC workloads.
-Even though virtualization adds some overheads, single node performance is often close to bare-metal clusters.
+Even though virtualization adds some overhead, single node performance is often close to bare-metal clusters.
 Some providers offer special HPC clouds with high-speed interconnects, but the performance of massively parallel computations utilizing large number of nodes can be worse than in